vkostyanetsky/ObsidianTimesheet/README.md

 Basically, you can specify the template for header of the whole report, for a task, for a log line, and for the footer.
 Macros you can use in each one specified directly in the plugin's settings.

 ```
                     ← header (can be omitted)
 FBI-1 (4h)          ← task
-- Roam around and find out   ← task log
+- Roam around       ← task log
+- Find out          ← task log
                     ← footer (can be omitted)
 ```

 > [!tip]